Melissa Hemsley brings us the ultimate three recipes to keep you happy and healthy all year round from her book Eat Happy…

-Closely associated with the ‘wellness movement,’ hugely popular sisters Melissa and Jasmine are the foodies to know.
+Closely associated with the ‘wellness movement,’ hugely popular sisters Jasmine and Melissa Hemsley are the foodies to know.
 Melissa has a passion for good food like no other, and it’s that vibrant energy that gives each of her creations a deliciously unique touch.
-Melissa’s new book Eat Happy: 30 minute feel good food celebrates 120 brand new healthy and delicious recipes that are packed with flavour, quick to make and produce minimal waste.
-In our exclusive Q&A, Melissa shares a few of her secrets.
+Melissa’s book Eat Happy: 30 Minute Feelgood Food celebrates 120 healthy and delicious recipes that are packed with flavour, quick to make and produce minimal waste.

 Grilled Mackerel with Tamarind Ginger Greens

 - 8 mackerel fillets (total 700g)

 - Sea salt and black pepper

 Filipino-Style Tamarind Sauce

 - 1 teaspoon chilli flakes, (or to taste)

 - 2 tablespoons tamari

 - Juice of 1 lime